-Search filtering for communities is on by default in your Salesforce org.
+Search filtering for sites is on by default in your Salesforce org.
 From Setup, in the Object Manager, go to Search Layouts for each object you want to filter.
-Add the fields that users want to filter to the Search Results layout.
+To the layout, add the fields that users want to filter.
 Supported field types are checkbox, phone number, picklist, text, and URL.
 You can’t filter encrypted fields.

 If you don’t check this box, only questions and answers that have topics are searched.
-Community members don’t see matches in Groups, feeds on records, or feeds on user profiles.
+Site members don’t see matches in Groups, feeds on records, or feeds on user profiles.

 Something to consider when making your decision: When you check this box, the search results page also shows more information for each matching discussion.

 Here are Capricorn’s Discussion search results with the box checked.
 Each result shows the title and text of the post, and the topics assigned to the post.
 This expanded format makes it easier for members to scan complete posts for information.

 Here’s what Capricorn’s Discussion search results look like without the box checked.
 Note that the results don’t include any text from the post.
 This compact feed makes it easier to scan titles of posts.